-No fewer than 500 prisoners are set to be released early as part of the United Kingdom government’s initiative to address chronic overcrowding in it’s jails.
+No fewer than 500 prisoners are set to be released early as part of the United Kingdom (UK) government’s initiative to address chronic overcrowding in it’s jails.

 Former justice secretary, David Gauke, who is chairing the review, highlighted that the prison population, currently around 89,000, is increasing by 4,500 each year, with 90 percent of those sentenced to custody being reoffenders.